-The whole experience was not much different than regular blood donation, though it did leave a metallic taste in the back of my mouth that lasted for like 10 – 15 minutes.
+The whole experience was not much different than regular blood donation, though it did leave a slight metallic taste in the back of my mouth that lasted for like 10 – 15 minutes.
 You can’t donate for 16 weeks (as opposed to 8).
 Which is fine by me.
 It gives me more time to recover between donations, and I get less calls that it’s time to donate again, because their records show that I am not due to donate anytime soon.

 For more information or to schedule blood donation, please visit The Red Cross.